spassarop/antisamy-dotnet/README.md

 ### 3. Tailoring the policy file
 You may want to deploy OWASP AntiSamy .NET in a default configuration, but it's equally likely that a site may want to have strict, business-driven rules for what users can allow.
 The discussion that decides the tailoring should also consider attack surface - which grows in relative proportion to the policy file.

+When installing from the NuGet package, policy examples are included in your project **but not copied to the output folder by default**.
+If you decide to use one you can, for example in Visual Studio, select the chosen XML policy file and specify in its properties to be copied if newer or always.
+The example files are removed along with the package in case it's deleted.

 You may also want to enable/modify some "directives", which are basically advanced user options.
 Supported directives are the following:
 -   `maxInputSize` (int): Maximum input size for the HTML to read.
 -   `nofollowAnchors` (bool): Determines if adds the attribute `rel="nofollow"` on `<a>` tags.